simrenbasra/simys-blog/_posts/2024-10-21-trick_or_retreat_part1.md

 - **AGENT**: Our trick-or-treater, who is learning how to escape the haunted mansion.

-- **ENVIRONMENT**: The 5 by 5 grid of the mansion where each square contains either a candy, a ghost, an exit door or is empty.
+- **ENVIRONMENT**: The 5x5 grid of the mansion where each square contains either a candy, a ghost, an exit door or is empty.

-- **ACTION**: The trick-or-treater is limited to four directions: up, down, left or right moving one square at a time.
+- **ACTION**: The trick-or-treater is limited to four directions: up, down, left or right, moving one square at a time.

 - **STATE**: Current position of trick-or-treater on the grid, in this case it would be grid coordinates.

-- **REWARD**: When the trick-or-treater moves to a square with candy, they earn 10 points as a reward.
+- **REWARD**: When the trick-or-treater moves to a square with a candy, they earn 10 points as a reward.
 If they step into a ghost's square, they lose 10 points as a penalty.
 Reaching the exit door is the ultimate goal and so earns a larger reward of 20 points.

 ### **Learning Process**